enblanco/Mac-OS-X-Lion-Setup/README.md

 # OSX Custom Setup
-by Dani Blanco

 Currently updated and curated for an OSX 10.9 Mavericks fresh install

 ## What
 Just my OSX Custom setup files.

-WARNING: These are just my own defaults and preferences.

 ## Why?

-Automating a new machine setup as simple as running it and reboot
+Automating a new machine setup as simple as running this and reboot.

 ## Howto